mvolkmann/web-translate/README.md

    extension of "js", "jsx", "ts", or "tsx".
 3. Get all the English translations from the file `en.json`.
 4. For each language to be supported except English ...
-   1. Set `translations` to all the translations found in an overrides file for the current language (ex. `fr-overrides.json`).
+   1. Set `translations` to a map of all the translations found in an overrides file for the current language (ex. `fr-overrides.json`).
       If none exist then `translations` begins empty.